KevinBrack/Unity-2018-Cookbook/Chapter01_coreUI/notes.md

 `Scrollz` is accessing `transform.position` and `transform.TransformDirection(0, 1, 0)` in order to move the text up in the y axis.

 We also edited the FOV (Field of view) of the main camera to it's highest position to make sure the text dissapeared to a vanishing point.

+## Creating sophisticated text with text mesh pro

+For this project we started with the 3D template.
+The instructions said that text mesh pro may be incorporated into the core of unity in the future.
+When I added the TextMesh Pro UI object I was prompted to import TMP essentials.
+The old way of importing from the Unity Store broke the project origionally but this method is working.

+TMP requires SDF fonts.
+They were missing from the follow along assets repo.
+I found them in a repo dedicated to this project.
+I went ahead and forked the origional assets repo, added the fonts, removed a duplicate copy of the chapter 3 assets that were in the chapter one folder, and submitted a PR.
+Figured it was better to propose a fix instead of complaining about it.
+Only time will tell if it gets merged to the main asset repo, but it would be awesome to contribute and help those who take this journey after me.

+Unfortunately after all that, the TextMesh Pro object would not accept the new fonts.
+Might be because of using the free version.
+Final result using the default font was a little underwhelming.